IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/README.md

 Assignment ocs-sub was successfully created with ID 575cb060-b1ad-49fa-ab1a-7ce861fabc41.
 ```

-#### Verifying your OCS storage configuration is assigned to your clusters
+### Verifying your OCS Local storage configuration is assigned to your clusters

 Note that the OCS installation takes about 15 minutes.